sho journal.

 i doubt that’s why

-you walked into my NA meeting last week,
+you walked into my AA meeting last week,

 saw me leaning off six months in the gym